rachfop/takomo-docs/docs/stacks/stack-parameters.md

   - stack
 ---

-Input parameters for a CloudFormation stack are given with `parameters` property.
-It's an object of key-value pairs where the keys are parameter names and the values are configuration for the parameter value.
-The value configuration can be a single static value, an object or a list of the two aforementioned types.
+Input parameters for a CloudFormation stack are given with the `parameters` property.
+It's an object of key-value pairs where the keys are parameter names, and the values are configuration for the parameter value.
+The value configuration can be a single static value, an object, or a list of the two aforementioned types.
 The object form is used when the parameter value is resolved at deployment time using a parameter resolver.

 ## Static Parameters